-Dottie was the first woman I dated who was taller than me, though by just an inch or two.
-Her bed was also very large and high off the ground and climbing on it required a running jump.
-If I sat on the side, my feet dangled a good six inches off the floor.
+Dottie was the first woman I dated who was taller than me, though just by an inch or two.
+Her bed was high off the ground and required a jump to get up on and if I sat on the side, my feet dangled a good six inches off the floor.
 She was from New Hampshire and played bass in a band and had dated, up until me, only women.
-It’d been over five years since I last saw Dottie, and considering it was an ad for a nanny and only mothers and fathers ever post ads for nannies and she was not a mother five years ago, I was forced to a very hasty and panicked arithmetic.
-Five years minus nine months divided by naïve boy who thought he alone could transcend sexual binaries equaled: panic.
-I scoured the email for clues.
-She had two children, boys, ages 4 years and 6 months, and only needed childcare a couple days a week.
+Five years have passed since I last saw Dottie.
+Considering it’s an ad for a nanny-for-hire and she was not a mother five years ago, I’m forced to a very hasty and panicked arithmetic: five years minus nine months divided by ovulating lesbian plus naïve boy who thought he alone could transcend sexual binaries equals: panic.
+I scour the email for clues.
+She has two children, boys, ages four years and six months, and only needs childcare a couple days a week.

 Originally published August 18, 2016 in Big Lucks, Number 12.